 1. Think twice about opening a joint bank account

 Head the whole thing off at the pass and don’t open a joint bank account in the first place.
-Of course it’s a personal choice, but if you have any doubts about the relationship then don’t just go gung-ho into a situation where you are liable for everything in that account.
-And we mean everything.
+Of course this is a personal choice, but if you have any doubts about the relationship then take your time committing to a joint bank account, as it comes with joint liability.

 If you do decide to open it go through all your rights and responsibilities with the bank very clearly and carefully.
-Make sure you know exactly what you’re getting into and also learn your rights as to how to close it down if you need to.
+Find out more about the things you need to consider before opening a joint bank account here.

 2. Get immediate advice from the bank when you do part ways

-If you find yourself in a situation where your partner has cleared off without closing down joint responsibilities, and there is some bad blood between you, then get yourself down to the bank as soon as possible to sort out your options.
+If you find yourself in a situation where your partner has cleared off without closing down joint responsibilities, and there is some bad blood between you, then contact bank as soon as possible to see what your options are.